IHTSDO/weblate/README.rst

     :alt: License
     :target: https://github.com/WeblateOrg/weblate/blob/main/COPYING

-About Snowlate
+About SNOMED Translation Tool
 --------------

-Snowlate is a specialized translation tool designed for SNOMED CT (Systematized Nomenclature of Medicine -- Clinical Terms) terminology translation and management.
+SNOMED Translation Tool is a specialized translation tool designed for SNOMED CT (Systematized Nomenclature of Medicine -- Clinical Terms) terminology translation and management.
 It is built on top of the robust and proven Weblate platform, leveraging its powerful localization capabilities while adding specific features tailored for medical terminology translation.

 Support
 -------

-Snowlate is based on Weblate, which is libre software.
+SNOMED Translation Tool is based on Weblate, which is libre software.
-SNOMED International provides a hosted version of Snowlate through the open access SNOMED CT extension tool [Simplex](https://simplex.ihtsdotools.org/).
+SNOMED International provides a hosted version of SNOMED Translation Tool through the open access SNOMED CT extension tool [Simplex](https://simplex.ihtsdotools.org/).

 Documentation
 -------------